MhmoudAlim/Emitter-APP/README.md

 # Emitter-APP
-## This app is a demo App as part of a technichal task at Yello.com, three related apps commuincating together (Emitter-Middleman-Reciever).
+## This app is a demo App as part of a technichal task at Yello, three related apps commuincating together (Emitter-Middleman-Reciever).